tamirmayb/seekbe/README.md

 * Groups requests by service name using a simple regex on the uri
 * Finds the service name from the uri filed and matches to regex.
 * If match found saves all data to Mongodb in ```requests``` table.
-* After the file has been processed it will be moved to the backup folder.
+* After a json file has been processed it will be moved to the backup folder regardless of any errors or issues during the process

 ###### GET /sb/busy -
 * retrieving N most “busy” services (busy service == with most requests to it) in descending order from db.